the-creators-galaxy/creators-galaxy-improvement-proposals/CGIP/cgip-2.md

 # How To Teach This

-A network of The Creator’s Galaxy ecosystem participants use the Hedera Consensus Service (HCS) to maintain a registry of governance ballots, and the votes of the community on those ballots - creating an open, transparent, and auditable framework for governing the evolution of the ecosystem.
+A network of The Creator’s Galaxy ecosystem participants uses the Hedera Consensus Service (HCS) to maintain a registry of governance ballots, and the votes of the community on those ballots - creating an open, transparent, and auditable framework for governing the evolution of the ecosystem.

 # Reference Implementation

-An open source implementation is available at GitHub [the-creators-galaxy/hcs-governance](https://github.com/the-creators-galaxy/hcs-governance).
+An open source implementation is available at [/the-creators-galaxy/hcs-governance](https://github.com/the-creators-galaxy/hcs-governance).

 # Rejected Ideas